iter8-tools/docs/docs/tutorials/abn/abn.md

 kubectl delete svc/backend-candidate-1 deploy/backend-candidate-1
 ```

-Calls to `Lookup()` will now recommend that all traffic now be sent to the primary version `backend` (now serving the promoted version of the code).
+Calls to `Lookup()` will now recommend that all traffic be sent to the primary version `backend` (currently serving the promoted version of the code).

 ## Cleanup